-- You are unable to pay in full and would like a collection alternative.
+- You are unable to pay the amount in full and are seeking a collection alternative.

-- You want to dispute the tax the IRS is claiming you owe.
+- You want to dispute the tax the IRS claims you owe.

 - You want the IRS to discharge a lien on a property so you can sell it.

-- You wish the IRS to withdraw their lien from your public record.
+- You want the IRS to withdraw a lien from your public record.

-- You want to request lien removal because you believe your spouse or ex-spouse is responsible.
+- You believe your spouse or ex-spouse is responsible for your lien.

 - You have a doubt as to your liability of the tax owed.

-- You feel you have a right to waive some or all of the penalties that have accrued.
+- You believe you have a right to waive some or all of the penalties that have accrued.

-- You feel that the tax bill has already been satisfied.
+- You feel the tax bill has already been satisfied.

 - Does the proposed collection action balance the need for effective tax collection?

-- Are you all filed and compliant, if so are you ready to make an offer of alternative collection?
+- Are your taxes filed and compliant?
+If so, are you prepared to make an offer of alternative collection?

-- Are you prepared with all the proper documentation to support your case?
+- Do you have accurate and authentic documentation to support your case?